The best way to learn Tagalog

 Tagalog pronunciation is easy compared to many other Asian languages.
 It is close to that of Spanish.

-Gotcha #1: Tagalog makes a subtle difference between long and short vowels.
-Long vowels are slightly emphasized.
+Pitfall #1: Tagalog makes a subtle difference between long and short vowels.
+Long vowels are

 If you forget about them, you could be saying something else!

 You might not hear those differences right away.

 Pronunciation marks in the text help you pronounce the words correctly.